In life you have to make your own luck.

 If you achieve your dream career, or can afford a beautiful home, or achieve something you’ve been striving for you’re often told that you’re lucky.
 Out of millions of people trying to be or do x or y, you’ve done it.
 You’re the lucky one, or are you?

 In essence they’re removing some of the credit from your effort, by suggesting that you’ve just been in the right place at the right time.
-But how where you in that place at that time?
+But how were you in that place at the right time?

 Most likely it is due to the fact that you worked your ass off.
-You didn’t land on your feet, you built the ground below you and made your own luck.
+You didn’t land on your feet, you built the ground below you.

 When trying to bag your dream job sometimes there is no clear path forged out for you so you just muddle through, keep working at it, and hope for the best.